padajar/padajar.github.io/_posts/2026-01-27-hunt-recap.md

 #### connect the clans (kingdom of the puzzmon, metameta)

-i’ve been keeping the little “capstone stickers” in my pocket this whole time, and when we unlock this because we solved *filial pie tree*, i rush over. our team quickly has the right series of ahas: games of thrones, making the cycle of animals, and then putting them onto the map. a lot of sheets squinting later (and after failing to place north facing north), we solve this at 10:56pm. not too bad for a metameta :) solving this unlocks terminus, but i get shooed off to bed before i can take a good close look. our runaround for this gets scheduled for 9:30am sunday, which provides a fun little break for those who were up early :)
+i’ve been keeping the little “capstone stickers” in my pocket this whole time, and when we unlock this because we solved *filial pie tree*, i rush over. our team quickly has the right series of ahas: game of thrones, making the cycle of animals, and then putting them onto the map. a lot of sheets squinting later (and after failing to place north facing north), we solve this at 10:56pm. not too bad for a metameta :) solving this unlocks terminus, but i get shooed off to bed before i can take a good close look. our runaround for this gets scheduled for 9:30am sunday, which provides a fun little break for those who were up early :)

 #### mixed media (terminus, meta)